1

 Optimistic ceiling 25% Major crisis creates political window; unique self-funding advantage

-This is deliberately ultra-conservative.
+This is deliberately conservative.
 An economist reviewing our expected value calculations should find:

 Expected Value Implications